 I bid farewell to Kev in front of my grandparents house and we part ways in the dark.

-The next day, my family says goodbye to the grandparents and we head out in another Royal Coach car with an analog wrist-watch clock in the center of the console.
-We enter the airport and pass through the security checkpoint that never used to be there in my childhood.
+The next day, my family says goodbye to G&G and we head out in another car with an analog wrist-watch clock in the center of the console.
+We enter the tiny airport and pass through the security checkpoint that the TSA squeezed into place after September 11, 2001.
+I'm hit by a memory of my grandfather standing in the doorway of the gate, back when you could go that far without a boarding pass, smiling and waving goodbye as my sister and I trot after our mom.